bcocquyt/DockerMvc/Readme.md

-# Build and depoy a DotNet application to a docker container on Azure
+# Build and depoy an AspDotNet application to a docker container on Azure

 Create DotNet MVC Project
 ```